Translations

 Introduction

-Poly-Tics” -- do I need a 67th article?
-There are already 66 articles, under that “Topic Section.”
-I've grown tired of writing on the subject.
+Do I need to write this 67th article in the Poly-Ticks topic section?
+There are already 66 articles under that section.
+I have grown tired of writing on the subject.
 There is a higher calling.
-By the way, “poly-tics,” as I say and write the word, is from Greek, πολύς, meaning many, and ticks, or blood suckers.
-Dwelling too much on “poly-tics” will suck the life out of you!
-In contrast, being inspired by God's grace, through Jesus' atoning sacrifice, will fill your life with everlasting joy.
+By the way, “poly-ticks,” as I say and write the word, is from the Greek word πολύς, meaning “many,” and ticks, known bloodsuckers.
+Dwelling too much on “poly-ticks” will suck the life out of you!
+In contrast, being inspired by God's grace through Jesus' atoning sacrifice will fill your life with everlasting joy.

-This month has had two full moons, on 8/1/2023 and yesterday.
+There have been two full moons this month, on the first and yesterday.
 This is certainly a Blue Moon type of article.
 I'd rather not write it.
 I have to.
-This article is another effort to encourage biblical morality, to get this once great nation on the right path.
+This article is another effort to encourage biblical morality, to get this once-great nation on the right path.
 Please indulge me.

 Reason for the Special Session

-The immoral actions of one person, on March 27, 2023, at The Covenant School, in Nashville, Tennessee, murdered three adults and three children.
-The murderer used firearms, to carry out the immoral deed.
+One person's immoral action on March 27, 2023, at The Covenant School in Nashville, Tennessee, murdered three adults and three children.
+The murderer used firearms to carry out the immoral deed.
 The trigger was the wrong decision by an evil person.

-Of several media sources, this article references: “Nashville school shooting: Seven fatally shot at Covenant School, including 28-year-old suspect,” on The Tennessean, by Chris Gadd, Rachel Wegner, Kirsten Fiscus, & Craig Shoup, published 3/27/2023; updated 3/30/2023.
+Of several media sources, this article references the following: “Nashville school shooting: Seven fatally shot at Covenant School, including 28-year-old suspect.”
+The Tennessean, by Chris Gadd, Rachel Wegner, Kirsten Fiscus, & Craig Shoup, published 3/27/2023; updated 3/30/2023.
 The police stopped the threat, in a just manner, by killing the murderer.

 That immorality prompted Tennessee Governor Bill Lee to call a special legislative session, which was held from the 21st to the 29th of this month.
-See “Gov. Lee Announces Special Session on Public Safety to Begin August 21,” on Tennessee State Government (TN.gov), 5/8/2023.
+See “Gov. Lee Announces Special Session on Public Safety to Begin August 21: Invites Tennesseans to share feedback on public safety & preserving constitutional rights.”
+Tennessee State Government (TN.gov), 5/8/2023.

 Result of the Special Session

 The news media have filled several segments about the special session.
-I've had passive interest in the stories.
+I have had passive interest in the stories.
 This article cites two sources that summarize the session.

-First, see “With tempers mounting, Tennessee's special session ends with little action on guns,” on The Tennessean, by Melissa Brown, Vivian Jones, & Angele Latham, 8/29/2023.
-The article begins, by stating:
+First, see "With tempers mounting, Tennessee's special session ends with little action on guns.”
+The Tennessean, by Melissa Brown, Vivian Jones, & Angele Latham, 8/29/2023.
+The article begins by stating:

 Tennessee's special legislative session, held in the shadow of the worst school shooting in state history, ended Tuesday with no significant changes to the state's gun laws and only a narrow slate of bills sending more money toward public safety issues.

-The other reference is: “Tennessee special session on public safety comes to an end after House and Senate Republicans reach deal,” on 10News WBIR-TV, by WBIR Staff, 8/29/2023.
+The other source is “Tennessee special session on public safety comes to an end after House and Senate Republicans reach deal.”
+10News WBIR-TV, by WBIR staff, 8/29/2023.
 This column indicates that SB 7089 passed.
-If the bill becomes law, it would spend tax dollars, in the following seven areas.
-The total cost would be $110.2 million.
+If the bill becomes law, $110.2 million in tax dollars would be spent in the following seven areas:

 The article further states: